Multiple testing under negative dependence: Merging negatively dependent p-values

 \subsection{Weighted merging of p-values}

-Let $\mathbf w=(w_1,\dots,w_K)\in \R_+^n$ be a vector of prior weights of p-values, and we assume $w_1+\dots+w_K=K$; the simplex of such vectors is denoted by $\Delta_K$.
-They may themselves be obtained by e-values from independent experiments; see \cite{IWR22}, where the requirement that they add up to $K$ may be dropped (but the terms $\alpha^2$ and $\alpha^3$ will need some correction).
+Let $\mathbf w=(w_1,\dots,w_K)\in \R_+^n$ denote prior weights on the p-values, where $w_1+\dots+w_K=K$; the simplex of such vectors is denoted by $\Delta_K$.
+These may themselves be obtained by e-values from independent experiments; see \cite{IWR22}, where the requirement that they add up to $K$ may be dropped (but the terms $\alpha^2$ and $\alpha^3$ will need some correction).
 The weighted Simes function is

 where $q_k=p_k/w_k$ for $k\in \mathcal K$ and $q_{(1)}\le\dots\le q_{(K)}$ are the order statistics of $q_1,\dots,q_K$.
 Clearly, if $w_1=\dots=w_K=1$, then $ S^{\mathbf w}_K= S _K$. \begin{proposition} For weakly negatively dependent p-values and any $\mathbf w\in \Delta_K$, the bounds in Theorem~\ref{th:neg} hold with $S^\mathbf w_K$ in place of $S_K$. \end{proposition} \begin{proof} It suffices to show that